StrongResearch/isc-demos/README.md

 that Strong Compute users complete the Getting Started section of the [Developer Docs](https://strong-compute.gitbook.io/developer-docs/getting-started).

+### Recent Updates
+Please note: This repo has recently been updated to reflect the imminent changes to the Artifacts system in the Strong Compute ISC.
+These changes are scheduled for general release on Tuesday, 18 March 2025 at 09:30:00 pm PST.

 ### Demos <a name="more-examples"></a>

 The following examples demonstrate use of the ISC for training a variety of models, including how to implement